Scope and Topics

 Quantum Natural Language Processing (QNLP)

-This topic aims at bringing together academic and industry based research on natural language processing using quantum computing approaches and quantum-inspired methods.
-It covers a broad array of topics in NLP, as for example tensor network methods, quantum machine learning, quantum embeddings for natural language semantics and language models, Generative AI, and including graphical languages, and category theory.
-It aims at building compositional models applied to complex systems, linguistics, and artificial intelligence.
-The prime aims are to create a space for dialogue, encourage collaboration, and provide a bridge between quantum computing and natural language processing.
+This topic aims at bringing together academic and industry-based research on natural language processing using quantum computing approaches and quantum-inspired methods.
+It covers a broad array of topics in NLP, such as tensor network methods, quantum machine learning, quantum embeddings for natural language semantics and language models, Generative AI, and graphical languages and category theory.
+It aims to build compositional models for complex systems, linguistics, and artificial intelligence.
+The primary aims are to create a space for dialogue, encourage collaboration, and serve as a bridge between quantum computing and natural language processing.

 The areas covered include, among others: